spessasus/spessasynth_lib/docs/extra/4-0-migration-guide.md

 All variables with `soundfont` in them have been renamed to use `soundBank` instead.
 This is done because spessasynth can load sound bank formats other than SoundFonts as well.

+## spessasynth_processor.min.js

+New location and name: `dist/spessasynth_processor.min.js`

+Now includes a sourcemap, much like index.js.

+Renamed from `worklet_processor` since it may conflict with other libraries providing their processor.

+### WORKLET_URL_ABSOLUTE

+Removed, as you have to include the worklet file manually.

 ## FancyChorus

 Renamed to `ChorusConfig`.